 The document Guide 3 – Sleeping accommodation should provide all the information you require to conduct a Fire Risk Assessment.

-- Complete a fire risk assessment and consider the fire precautions in the common area and eliminate or reduce to the lowest possible level
+- Complete a fire risk assessment and consider the fire precautions in the common areas and eliminate or reduce risks identified to the lowest possible level

 - Consider escape routes which may require the provision of a fire barrier between the common areas and the living accommodation to create a protected route to a place of ultimate safety.

-- Consider the need for a fire detection and warning system and should it be extended into the living accommodation.
+- Consider the need for a fire detection and warning system and whether it should be extended into the living accommodation

 - Consider the need for signs and notices